Frequently Asked

 The Gap Fund can be reached through the contact page on the website.

-Germany’s Federal Ministry for Economic Cooperation and Development (BMZ)
+- Germany’s Federal Ministry for Economic Cooperation and Development

-Luxembourg’s Ministry of the Environment, Climate and Sustainable Development
+- Ministry of the Environment, Climate and Biodiversity – The Luxembourg Government